nvzqz/condtype/README.md

 ## Limitations

-It is currently not possible to use [`CondType`] or [`condval!`] with a generic constant because [Rust does not yet consider trait implementations based on booleans to be exhaustive](https://github.com/rust-lang/project-const-generics/issues/26).
+It is currently not possible to use [`CondType`] or [`condval!`] with a [generic constant][const-generics] because [Rust does not yet consider trait implementations based on booleans to be exhaustive](https://github.com/rust-lang/project-const-generics/issues/26).
-Once that issue is resolved, all versions of this crate should _just work_ with generic constants.
+Once that issue is resolved, all versions of this library should _just work_ with generic constants.

 ```rust,ignore
 fn generic<const B: bool>() {